OsamaAboraya/ansible/README.md

 <h3>how to run your project:</h3>

-1-add ansible to your path
+1-add ansible to your computer path

-2-use ubunto to enter to ansible path by "cd /etc/ansible"
+2- enter to ansible path by "cd /etc/ansible" command

 3-copy the vpc.yml file to your path